zoobab/hsbxlsite/content/events/coremeeting/_index.md

 price: "Free"
 ---

 Our monthly CoreMeeting.
 Discussing main issues like the bookkeeping.
+Every first Saturday of the month.

 ## Upcoming Coremeetings
 {{< events when="upcoming" series="coremeeting" >}}